 Rinse thoroughly.
 If your hair turns out dull and lackluster the problem may be inadequate rinsing.
 Tip: Pour 1/2 cup white vinegar through hair during the rinsing process.
 This will remove all traces of the shampoo and leave your hair sleek and shiny.

-If you clip shampoo coupons and match them with shampoo sales in your grocery store, you may never pay more than $1 for shampoo again.
+If you clip shampoo coupons and match them with shampoo sales in your grocery store, you may never pay more than a dollar or two for shampoo again!